Watch: Meet UAE citizen who leads hikers exploring nation's hidden mountains

-Initially starting with a group of 20 people, Al Hebsi's team has now expanded to over 1,000 members from around the globe
+Initially starting with a group of 20 people, Al Hebsi's team has now expanded to over 1,000 members from worldwide

 In a world where the call of adventure often leads to distant lands, a 39-year-old local from Ras Al Khaimah, is uncovering the hidden gems of the UAE’s mountainous landscapes.
 With a passion for hiking that stems from his upbringing in this picturesque environment, Hazaa Saeed Al Hebsi is not only exploring but also inviting others from around the world to join him on thrilling excursions right here in the UAE.